-This FAQ aims to answer the most commun questions that we get from our customers.
-We hope that helps, but should you have any other questions, please feel free to contact us.
+This FAQ aims to answer the most commun questions that we get from our customers who have, or are thinking about ordering a kilt.
+We hope that it helps, but should you have any other questions, please feel free to contact us.
 We’ll get back to you as soon as we can.

 Most of our kilts will be made with 8-9 yards of cloth.
 But it really depends on the person’s measurements and the size of the sett of the tartan chosen.
 We sometimes use 7 yards for very slim people, and would not hesitate recommending over 9 yards in some cases, for particularly large tartan setts for example.